Billionaire Profile

 Sold McLane Company to Walmart

-Sold McLane Company to Sam Walton for $50 million and 10.4 million shares of Walmart stock.
+Sold McLane Company to Sam Walton and became Vice Chairman of Walmart.

 Philanthropy & Social Impact